lorin/alloy-consistency-models/README.md

 sig Read,Write extends Op {}
 ```

-Note: we don't really need to model values as integers, but I chose to do it
+Note: we don't really need to model the values as integers, but I chose to do it anyway.
-anyway.

 ## Event histories